Ong-Research/microbiome-pipeline/README.md

     | key | subject_id | body_site | time_point | ...
     ```

+    The default path for this file is `data/meta.tsv`.
+If you have it named otherwise, edit the variable `metadata` in `config/config.yaml` to point to your file.

 4. **Set up negative control mapping file.** If you have negative control samples, you should make a table linking each study sample to its negative control kit(s). **As currently implemented**, this needs to be a `qs` file containing a tibble of this format:

     ```r